Tovera is the UK’s leading corporate brand and reputation strategy consultancy.

 WHAT WE DO

 Our entire focus is on understanding, defining, building and protecting corporate brand and reputation.
-Our managing partners are leading thinkers in corporate brand and reputation strategy and we understand that successful strategies rest on expert analysis and insight development.
+Our founding partners – Ann Binnie and Spencer Fox – are leading thinkers in corporate brand and reputation strategy.
+We understand that successful strategies rest on expert analysis and insight development.
 That’s why – as well as being strategists – we’re also research experts, Certified Members of the Market Research Society with a carefully developed and tested research and analysis framework.

 Research